Rotary Screw Air Compressor Maintenance

 - Motor lubrication: It’s highly advisable to keep all motor bearings properly lubricated and to replace them well before they’re worn out.
 This will increase the lifespan of your motor, which serves as the powerhouse of your compressor.
 In addition to motor lubrication, it’s also important to check that the unit always has sufficient space and access to ventilation.
 FS-Curtis rotary screw air compressor maintenance recommends checking oil levels daily and inspecting air inlets at least on a monthly basis.

 - Lubricant checks: Without question, checking that all lubricants are clean and topped off is vital for air compressor machinery.
 In addition, according to Sullivan-Palatek rotary screw compressor repair and maintenance advice, it’s always important to follow your manufacturer’s recommendations for scheduling rotary screw compressor fluid replacement.
 Of course, a good way to check on lubricants between scheduled replacements is through regular sampling.

 - Filter maintenance: Probably the simplest and most cost-effective way to lengthen the life of your rotary screw compressor is through the regular changing of filters, especially air inlet filters.
 According to Quincy rotary screw compressor maintenance guidelines, it’s a good rule of thumb to replace air filters every 2,000 hours and fluid filters after 1,000 hours of operation.

 C.H.
 Reed, Inc. — Trusted Compressed Air Solutions

 At C.H.
 Reed.
-Inc., we’ve been putting our customers’ needs first for over 74 years.
+Inc., we’ve been putting our customers’ needs first since 1948.
 For all of your compressed air equipment and service needs, regardless of compressor type, brand, or size, contact a service specialist by filling out the form below!